che3920/socioeconomic-disease/README.md

 Here is a personal data sciecnce project exploring the relationship between socioeconomic factors and disease.
 This is my first data science project and I will definitely revisit this to make improvements as I grow my skills.

 In this repository you will find the same file in three different formats.
-To quickly view the jupyter notebook project on github, I recommmend clicking or downloading the .ipynb file.
-If you are not set up with jupyter notebook and want to download the project, I would recommend downloading the html version.
-A pdf version is also available if that is what you prefer.
+To quickly view the project on github, I recommmend clicking or downloading the .ipynb file.
+If you are not set up with jupyter notebook and want to download the project, there is a pdf version available for preview or download.

 Below are the links I used to acquire the data for this project: